 - Last Name

-Many places while purchasing groceries or gas, clothes or whatever require you to provide a phone number!!!
+Many places, while purchasing groceries, gas, clothes, or whatever, require you to provide a phone number!!!
 How inappropriate is that?
 It doesn’t matter that these things have become common place, it’s not okay and we need to draw a line.

 Now, I’m not really terrified of what my local grocer is going to do with my phone number mind you, obviously they’re going to text me coupons or who knows what (likely something of only a minor annoyance), but it’s a matter of principal.
-Whenever I purchase something and they ask me for personal info that is entirely inappropriate and unnecessary I just say “No.” which usually resulted in a few rounds of annoying conversation so I updated that to “I don’t have a phone number.” which works maybe 50% of the time.
+Whenever I purchase something and they ask me for personal info that is entirely inappropriate and unnecessary I just say “No.” which usually results in a few rounds of annoying conversation, so I updated my approach to “I don’t have a phone number.” which works maybe 50% of the time.

-Privacy is pretty much gone today, that is if you want to play ball and live in urban and rural areas.
+Privacy is pretty much gone today, that is, if you want to play ball and live in urban and even rural areas.
 There’s always the wilderness.
 I suspect that’s not a desired path for most though.